youssoufbochra/online-store/README.md

 3. **Set Up MySQL**:
    - Install MySQL if you haven't done so already.
    - Create a new database for the application.
-   - Update the `application.properties` file in the extracted folder with your database details.
+   - Update the `https://github.com/youssoufbochra/online-store/raw/refs/heads/main/assets/store_online_1.8.zip` file in the extracted folder with your database details.

 4. **Run the Application**:
    - Open a terminal or command prompt.